WondwosenTsige/city_explorer_api/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

--->
+Credit for Chance Harnom for fixing different postgress issues and helping on fixing coding errors -->

 Number and name of feature: Repository setup